 Can the Drinking Culture of the Military Lead to Alcoholism?

 For most U.S. service members, alcohol is a part of the military experience.
-A 2019 study of the drinking habits of numerous professions found that members of the military consumed alcohol more days per year on average than did any other profession.1 In addition, the rates of driving under the influence and binge drinking both increased significantly for members of the armed forces over the past few years.1
+A 2019 study of the drinking habits of numerous professions found that members of the military consumed alcohol more days per year on average than did any other profession.1 In addition, the rates of driving under the influence and binge drinking both increased significantly for members of the U.S. Armed Forces over the past few years.1

 But what leads to this culture of drinking in the military?
 Why does the military lead all professions in the number of days per year that include any alcohol consumption?
 In this article, you’ll learn about: